North Cebu Beaches are some of the best beaches in the Philippines!

-I spent 7 days in North Cebu and have put together this complete guide of the 11 Best North Cebu Beaches including where to find them and what to expect!
+I spent 7 days in North Cebu and have put together this complete guide of the 11 Best North Cebu Beaches including where to find them and what to expect at each one.

 WHERE TO FIND NORTH CEBU BEACHES

-The majority of the beaches in northern Cebu are located on 2 smaller islands just off the coast of the northernmost tip of Cebu Island.
+The majority of the beaches in northern Cebu are located on two smaller islands just off the coast of the northernmost tip of Cebu Island.

-These 2 islands are known as Malapascua Island and Bantayan Island, both of which are easily reachable by ferry from Cebu.
+These two islands are known as Malapascua Island and Bantayan Island, both of which are easily reachable by boat from mainland Cebu.

 The best route for your North Cebu itinerary is to first visit Malapascua Island for 3 days and then take a boat over to Bantayan Island for 3 days.

-At the bottom of this North Cebu Beaches Guide, I have included detailed information on how to get from Cebu City to North Cebu, where to stay on the islands and all other logistics.
+At the bottom of this guide, I have included detailed information on how to get from Cebu City to North Cebu, where to stay on each of the islands, and all other logistics.